MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/audio-conferencing-in-office-365/start-an-audio-conference-over-the-phone-without-a-pin.md

 > [!Note]
 > Per informazioni sull'avvio di un'audioconferenza senza un PIN in Microsoft Teams, consulta [Avviare un'audioconferenza tramite telefono senza un PIN in Microsoft Teams](/MicrosoftTeams/start-an-audio-conference-over-the-phone-without-a-pin-in-teams).

-Potrebbe essere frustrante per gli utenti che accedono a una riunione che si terrà nella sala di attesa della riunione che ascolta la musica perché l'organizzatore della riunione Skype for business non ha avviato la riunione.
+Può essere frustrante per gli utenti che a una riunione a conferenze si svolgono nella sala di attesa della riunione ad ascoltare musica perché l'organizzatore della riunione Skype for Business non ha avviato la riunione.

 If a meeting organizer calls in to the meeting, by default, a PIN is required to start a meeting.
 You can set it up so that anyone can dial in to a meeting and not be prompted for a PIN to start the meeting.
 You can use the Skype for Business admin center to enable or disable this setting for a single user.